Sripo/HTML_CSS/README.md

 - What to Remember: You can easily nest lists by adding another `<ul>` or `<ol>` inside an `<li>`.
 In the example above, "Oranges" contains a nested list of different types of oranges.

 ### 2. **Ordered List (Numbered)**
+ To create a list where each item is numbered.
 - Tag: `<ol></ol>` for the list, `<li></li>` for each item.
-- Purpose: To create a list where each item is numbered.
 - **Example**:
     ```html
     <ol>